This sample demonstrates how to implement an

 max cardinality and the validation of the inputs.

-You can test the single image picker with this intent:
+You can test the single image picker with this utterance:

-You can test the multiple images picker with this intent:
+You can test the multiple images picker with this utterance:

 Lets users browse content from a specified data range.
 As users provide more information in the Search field, Bixby further filters and displays the results

 You can test the autocomplete component with this utterance: